paulscherrerinstitute/IocshDeclWrap/README.md

 For C++98 the maximal number of arguments the user function may have is limited to `IOCSH_FUNC_WRAP_MAX_ARGS` (currently 10).
 Under C++11 there is no static maximum.

+## Namespace IocshDeclWrapper

+All the templates are defined in their own

+    namespace IocshDeclWrapper

+This is important to keep in mind if you intend to write your own specializations for some of the templates.

 ## Template Specializations